jaysylvester/citizen/README.md

       resetOnAccess: true
     });

+`controller`, `route`, and `app` are reserved scope names, so don't use them for your own custom scopes.

-### exists(key)
+### exists(options)

-This is a way to check for the existence of a given key in the cache without resetting the cache timer on that key.
+This is a way to check for the existence of a given key or scope in the cache without resetting the cache timer on that item.
+Returns `false` if a matching isn't found.

+    // Check the default scope (app) for the specified key app.exists({ key: 'welcomeMessage' })          // true
-    app.exists('welcomeMessage')          // true
+    app.exists({ key: '/path/to/articles.txt' })   // true
-    app.exists('/path/to/articles.txt')   // true
+    app.exists({ key: 'articles' })                // true
+    app.exists({ key: 'foo' })                     // false

+    // Check the specified scope for the specified key app.exists({
+      scope: 'site messages',
+      key: 'welcome message'
+    })

+    // Check if the specified scope exists and contains items app.exists({ scope: 'site messages' })

+    // Check if the controller cache has any instances of the specified controller app.exists({ controller: 'article' })

+    // Check if the controller cache has any instances of the specified controller
-    app.exists('articles')                // true
+    // and action
+    app.exists({
+      controller: 'article',
+      action: 'edit'
+    })

+    // Check if the controller cache has any instances of the specified controller,
+    // action, and view
+    app.exists({
+      controller: 'article',
+      action: 'edit',
+      view: 'edit'
+    })

+    // Check if the controller cache has an instance of the specified controller,
+    // action, and view for a given route app.exists({
+      controller: 'article',
+      action: 'edit',
+      view: 'edit',
+      route: '/article/My-Article/page/2'
+    })

-### retrieve(key)
+### retrieve(options)

-Retrieve a cached object using the key name.
-Returns `false` if the requested key doesn't exist.
+Retrieve an individual key or an entire scope.
+Returns `false` if the requested item doesn't exist.
 If `resetOnAccess` was true when the item was cached, using retrieve() will reset the cache clock and extend the life of the cached item.

-    app.retrieve('welcomeMessage')
-    app.retrieve('/path/to/articles.txt')
-    app.retrieve('articles')
+If a scope is retrieved, all items in that scope will have their cache timers reset.

+Optionally, you can override the `resetOnAccess` attribute when retrieving a cache item by specifying it now.

+    // Retrieve the specified key from the default (app) scope var welcomeMessage = app.retrieve({
+      key: 'welcome message'
+    });

+    // Retrieve the specified key from the specified scope and reset its cache timer
+    // even if resetOnAccess was initially set to false when it was stored var welcomeMessage = app.retrieve({
+      scope: 'site messages',
+      key: 'welcome message',
+      resetOnAccess: true
+    });

+    // Retrieve all keys from the specified scope var siteMessages = app.retrieve({
+      scope: 'site messages'
+    });

-### clear(key)
+### clear(options)

-Clear a cache object using the key name.
+Clear a cache object using a key or a scope.

-    app.clear('welcomeMessage')
-    app.clear('/path/to/articles.txt')
-    app.clear('articles')
+    // Store some cache items

+    app.cache({
+      key: 'welcome message',
+      scope: 'site messages',
+      value: 'Welcome to our site.'
+    });

+    app.cache({
+      key: 'goodbye message',
+      scope: 'site messages',
+      value: 'Thanks for visiting!'
+    });

+    app.cache({
+      file: '/path/to/articles.txt',
+      synchronous: true
+    });

+    // Clear the welcome message from its custom scope cache app.clear({ scope: 'site messages', key: 'welcome message' });

+    // Clear all messages from the cache using their custom scope app.clear({ scope: 'site messages' });

+    // Clear the articles cache from the default app scope app.clear({ key: '/path/to/articles.txt' });

+`clear()` can also be used to remove cached controllers and routes from their respective caches.

+    // Clear the specified controller from the cache, including all actions and views app.clear({
+      controller: 'article'
+    })

+    // Clear the specified controller/action pairing from the cache.
+All cached views
+    // related to this pairing will be deleted. app.clear({
+      controller: 'article',
+      action: 'edit'
+    })

+    // Clear the specified controller/action/view combination from the cache app.clear({
+      controller: 'article',
+      action: 'edit',
+      view: 'edit'
+    })

+    // Clear the specified controller/action/view/route combination from the cache app.clear({
+      controller: 'article',
+      action: 'edit',
+      view: 'edit',
+      route: '/article/My-Article/page/2'
+    })

+    // Clear the controller cache
+    app.clear({ scope: 'controllers' });

+    // Clear the route cache
+    app.clear({ scope: 'routes' });

+    // Clear the app cache
+    app.clear({ scope: 'app' });

 ### listen({ functions }, callback)